crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Delvers
-  Delvers have, through some mishap, found themselves several floors below the surface of the dungeon.
+  Delvers have, through some mishap, found themselves several floors below the surface of the Dungeon.
 They're equipped with a wide variety of magical escape tools, and are well advised to use them to travel to earlier dungeon floors as quickly as possible.